Robert Tilton: Satire

-In 1985, two men began distributing a video created at KTZZ-TV in Seattle, lampooning Tilton and his ostensible conversations with God.
+In 1985, two men began distributing a video created at KTZZ-TV in Seattle (today's KZJO), lampooning Tilton and his ostensible conversations with God.
 The video exploits Tilton's facial expressions and preaching style.
 The original video contained no title screen and was roughly edited.
 The video featured a medley of footage from Success-N-Life overdubbed with well-timed sound effects of flatulence.
 Unofficial VHS copies of the video circulated in the U.S. through the late 1980s under such titles as Tooting Tilton, Heaven Only Knows (the first title by the original distributors), Pastor Gas, The Joyful Noise, and The Farting Preacher.
 After the hosts of The Mark & Brian Show, a radio program in Los Angeles, mentioned the video on the air, they saw the market potential and began selling official copies.
 Similar videos have since been made with more recent footage of Tilton and are distributed throughout the Internet, all under the Farting Preacher name.
 The video distribution (including digital bootlegs distributed online) expanded public awareness of Tilton and his controversial television ministry.

 The name "Tilton" is referred to in the song "Cash Cow (A Rock Opera In Three Small Acts)", from the 1993 album called Squint by music artist and film director Steve Taylor, where it says: